About Us

 From college students to single parents to formerly homeless youth, we have helped every youth referred to us create a home.

-MIH receives referrals from individuals and organizations in Yolo County serving transition age youth (TAY).
-These youth, usually between the ages of 18-24 are moving into independent living situations from group or foster homes, or from being formerly homeless.
-We work with the Department of Health and Human Services child welfare transition age youth division in Yolo County, the UC Davis Guardian Scholars Program, Yolo County CASA, Shores of Hope, EA Family Services, Yolo County Probation, Yolo Dependency Services and Woodland Community College as well as therapists, attorneys and other individuals in Yolo County.
-Make It Happen provides a “wish list” of items we provide, which is completed by the youth and referring adult.
-When we receive the list back, we contact the youth and arrange a time to meet with them at our storage units to receive their items.
-Depending on need, we provide dining, living and bedroom furniture, appliances, bed frames, mattresses and linens, towels, shower curtains, bathmats, and other items like lamps, desks, and office chairs.
-Repeatedly we hear these youth express their gratitude not only for the items they receive but also for the support of their community.
+MIH receives referrals from individuals and organizations in Yolo County serving under- resourced transition age youth (TAY).
+These youth, usually between the ages of 18-24 are moving into independent living situations from group or foster homes, or from being unhoused.
+We partner with UC Davis Guardian Scholars Program, Shores of Hope, EA Family Services, Yolo County Child Welfare, Yolo County CASA, Yolo County Probation, Yolo Crisis Nursery, Yolo Dependency Services and Woodland Community College as well as therapists, attorneys and other individuals in Yolo County.
+We are able to fully furnish a small apartment for all of our clients.
+Make It Happen provides a “wish list” of items we offer, which is completed by the youth and referring adult.
+We contact the youth and arrange a time to meet with them at our storage units for them to choose the items they prefer.
+We provide dining, living and bedroom furniture, appliances, bed frames, mattresses and linens, towels, shower curtains, bathmats, and other items like lamps, desks, and office chairs.
+Transportation is a frequent challenge for this population, so we deliver their goods to their home.
+We also began offering refurbished bicycles to address this need.
+Repeatedly these youth express their gratitude not only for the items they receive but also for the support of their community.

 Partner Organizations

-• Yolo County Health and Human Services Transition Age Youth Unit
+• Yolo County Child Welfare Transition Age Youth Unit

 • Yolo County CASA